smarthomeNG/plugins/rcswitch/README.md

 Now even after reboot it should be possible to switch the power plugs with the rcswitch-pi 'send' command.

 ### Installation of ssh and sshpass
-Optional step: In case smarthomeNG wants to access the 433 MHz transmitter on an remote host, the following stepst have to be done on the machine where smarthomeNG runs:
+Optional step: In case smarthomeNG wants to access the 433 MHz transmitter on an remote host, the following steps have to be done on the machine where smarthomeNG runs:
 <pre>apt-get update
 apt-get upgrade
 apt-get install ssh sshpass